-On 7 December 2016, the Tánaiste received from Mr. Justice Iarfhlaith O’Neill the report of his Review relating to two protected disclosures, which were made to her by members of An Garda Síochána in early October.
+On 7 December 2016, the then Tánaiste, Frances Fitzgerald T.D., received from Mr. Justice Iarfhlaith O’Neill the report of his Review relating to two protected disclosures, which were made to her by members of An Garda Síochána in early October.
 Mr Justice O’Neill recommended that a Commission of Investigation under the Commissions of Investigation Act 2004 should be established to ascertain the truth or falsity of the allegations made in the protected disclosures.
 He also proposed terms of reference for the Investigation.

-Details of the Tribunal including its Terms of Reference are available at its website, http://www.disclosuretribunal.ie/
+Further information relating to the Tribunal including its Terms of Reference and updates on its work are available on its website, http://www.disclosuretribunal.ie/